Gateways club: Clubs and groups

-In 1963 the Minorities Research Group, the first Nationwide Lesbian Group in the United Kingdom was started.
-Members were recruited from amongst the Gateways clientele and its publication Arena Three was sold openly inside the bar.
+In 1963 the Minorities Research Group, the first nationwide lesbian group in the United Kingdom, was started.
+Members were recruited from amongst the Gateways clientele and the group held meetings at the club.

 The first Kenric group - now a nationwide organisation for lesbian and bisexual women - also used to meet regularly in the Gateways club on Monday nights, when the bar was otherwise closed.

 Jackie Forster reported being able to distribute Sappho magazine and advertise Sappho's events in the Gateways.

 In the media

+The song "Green Door" is rumoured to be inspired by the club, though this is unlikely.

 The life of this large cellar club was central to the best-selling lesbian novel The Microcosm (1966) by Maureen Duffy.
-The Gateways was also the main focus of Duffy’s chapter on ‘Lesbian London’ in New London Spy, a 1966 guide to alternative London, edited by Hunter Davies.
+The Gateways was also the main focus of Duffy's chapter on 'Lesbian London' in New London Spy, a 1966 guide to alternative London, edited by Hunter Davies.

 In 1967, when reform of the law on male homosexual acts was about to be passed by Parliament, the BBC aired two programmes called Man Alive: Consenting Adults.
 The second programme featured an interview with women at the Gateways club.

 The club also appeared as a backdrop (including extended scenes filmed inside the club and featuring regular club-goers) in the 1968 film The Killing of Sister George starring Beryl Reid, Susannah York and Coral Browne, which was one of the earliest mainstream films to feature lesbianism.
 Filming in the club took place over seven days from the 9–16 June 1968.

-The song Green Door was possibly inspired by the club.

 Eighty Gateways members, including Maggi Hambling, Maureen Duffy, Pat Arrowsmith, and some who appeared in the film, including Archie and Susannah York, shared their memories and photos in From the Closet to the Screen: Women at the Gateways Club 1945-85, by Jill Gardiner.
-Reading this book inspired Amy Lamé to put on ‘Duckie goes to the Gateways’ in London Pride in 2013.
+Reading this book inspired Amy Lamé to put on 'Duckie goes to the Gateways' in London Pride in 2013.